Property Tax Information

 If you do not agree with your property assessment you can file a “Request for Reconsideration”(RfR) of your Assessment to the Municipal Property Assessment Corporation (MPAC).Your deadline to file an RfR with MPAC is included on your assessment notice.
 These forms are available on the MPAC web site or at the Municipal Office or contact MPAC at 1-866-296-6722.

-If property taxes remain unpaid for a specific period of time, the Municipal Tax Sales Act provides the sale of the property.
+If property taxes remain unpaid for a specific period of time, the Municipal Act, Section 373 (1) provides the sale of the property.
 The Municipality registers a Tax Arrears Certificate if taxes remain unpaid on land for two years prior to January 1st of any year.

 These time lines apply to both residential and non-residential classes of property

 A Tax Arrears Certificate indicates that the property will be sold if taxes, penalties, interest and reasonable costs incurred by the Municipality are not paid within one year of registration of the certificate.
-Once a certificate has been registered, partial payments cannot be accepted, but a Council approved repayment schedule may be arranged by the owner prior to the expiry of the one year period.
+Once a certificate has been registered, partial payments cannot be accepted.

 The Municipality may advertise the property for sale for non-payment of taxes if the cancellation price is not paid within one year of the certificate.
 Advertisements are published in the local papers for four consecutive weeks and the Ontario Gazette for one week.